 Reduced instruction set computers (RISC) instruction sets typically hold less than 100 instructions and use fixed instruction format (32 bits).
 It uses few simple addressing modes.
 Register-based instructions are used which means register to register mechanism is employed.
 LOAD/STORE are the only independent instructions for accessing memory.

 To improve the speed of context switching, a large register file is used.
 The simplicity of instruction sets resulted in the implementation of whole processors on a single VLSI chip.
-The additional benefits are higher clock rate, lower CPI that lead high MIPS ratings on available RISC/ superscalar processors.
+The additional benefits are higher clock rate, lower CPI that govern high MIPS ratings on available RISC/ superscalar processors.

 Definition of CISC

 Complex instruction set computers (CISC) instruction set contains around 120 to 350 instructions.
 It uses variable instruction /data formats but a small set of general purpose registers, i.e. 8-24.
-The reason of large instruction sets is the use of variable format instructions.
+The reason for large instruction sets is the use of variable format instructions.
 A large number of memory reference operations are executed by using an enormous number of addressing modes.